Music Criticism and Writing

 [2016]

-Brahms is one of my favourite composers, although I will admit to favouring mainly his piano and chamber works.
+Brahms is one of my favourite composers, although I will admit to only caring about the late piano works.
 Articulating my favour towards Brahms has always been problematic- but I defend on the basis that, like most good composers, Brahms is able to express the complexities and multiplicities of emotions and the human condition: the Op.
 119 Rhapsody in Eb is simultaneously joyous and terrifying, victorious and tragic.

 Tonight I was thinking about an interview with Shigesato Itoi, creator of the Mother series, where he discusses the logo for Mother 3: